The Importance of Keeping Active and Connected As We Age

 Maintaining social contacts and interactions stimulate our brain networks, and keeping active inter-personal interactions and exercising our brains keeps our nervous system functioning at a high level.
 This can be as simple as playing cards with friends or even reading a book for the first time.

 Of course, nutrition is also important in aging and especially for brain health.
-Nerve cells are the basic building blocks in our nervous systems, and nerve cells have a much higher rate of metabolism than other cells in our body.
-This means that brain nerve cells need much more energy than cells in other tissues in order to function.
-They get this energy primarily from the little ‘batteries’ inside each cell called mitochondria.
+Nerve cells are the basic building blocks in our nervous systems, and have a much higher rate of metabolism than other cells in our body.
+They are also much more sensitive to toxic molecules that find their way into the brain.
+This means that brain nerve cells need much more energy than cells in other tissues in order to function, and they need more protection than other cells and organs from toxins.
+They get this energy primarily from the little ‘batteries’ inside each cell called mitochondria, and mitochondria are also important in the removal of toxic molecules in the brain.

 Mitochondria supply over 90% of brain cell energy, so it’s easy to see why these little cellular organelles are so important to brain health.
-They need nutrients and oxygen to perform their vital functions, including providing high-energy molecules to nerve cells, and maintaining calcium balance inside our cells.
+Nerve cells in our brain need nutrients and oxygen to perform their vital functions, including providing high-energy molecules to nerve cells, maintaining calcium balance inside our cells, and important immune functions and other maintenance operations.
 If nerve cell mitochondria are damaged or cannot receive the necessary nutrients and oxygen, then all of the biological functions that involve the nervous system are impaired.

 Prof. Emeritus Garth Nicolson, PhD, MD (H)